webpack/docs/tutorials/migrate-to-webpack/templates/README.md

 So finally we really moved **all** static resources into the bundle!

-> Note: This is again of course not suitable for a progressiv enhanced application.
+> Note: This is again of course not suitable for a progressively enhanced application.

 $$$ index.html